OsaPL/Versus-Brawl/notes.md

 # Npc players problems:
-2. There is some logic in `pointUIBase.as` that needs to get seperated, to UI and Gameplay flows (see: `playersUI` variables)
+1. There is some logic in `pointUIBase.as` that needs to get seperated, to UI and Gameplay flows (see: `playersUI` variables)
-3. Try adding `params.SetInt("Stick To Nav Mesh", 1);` on spawn, maybe it will help?
-If so make it configurable per map.
-4. Maybe add this^ as a toggleable `Baby mode` to guard ppl from dropping?
+2. Maybe add `Stick To Nav Mesh` as a toggleable `Baby mode` to guard ppl from dropping?

 # Arena mode:
 0. RETHINK SPAWNING?